Anwarvic/anwarvic.github.io/README.md

 The following are all the files found in this repository sorted in alphabetical
 order:

-- `css/`: directory containing `main.css` file which contains my preferred styles.
+- `css/`: Directory containing `main.css` file which contains my preferred styles.
 This file overrides the properties found in `_scss` directory.

-- `_drafts/`: directory for drafts of your posts.
+- `_drafts/`: Directory for drafts of your posts.
 This directory is excluded by default in Jekyll.

-- `images/`: directory containing images found only the cover of the blog.
+- `images/`: Directory containing images found only the cover of the blog.
   Posts images can be found in `my_collections` directory.

-- `_includes/`: directory containing relatively small HTML layout files that will be included by the HTML layout files defined in the `layout` directory.
+- `_includes/`: Directory containing relatively small HTML layout files that will be included by the HTML layout files defined in the `layout` directory.
   - `cover.html`: The blog cover!
 The part where the name, socials, and collection icons are found.
   - `disqus.html`: For the disqus plugin, gonna talk about his [later](#Disqus).
-  - `footer.html`: The footer for all pages in the blog.
+  - `footer.html`: The footer for all pages in the blog where most of the JavaScript plugins are defined.
-  - `head.html`: The header for all pages in the blog.
+  - `head.html`: The header for all pages in the blog where most of the css codes are defined.
   - `socials.html`: The HTML page for all social icons found on the cover.

-- `js/`: directory containing all JavaScript scripts in this blog.
+- `js/`: Directory containing all JavaScript scripts in this blog.
   - `jquery.v3.3.1.min.js`: JQuery v3.3.1 (included so I can work offline).
   - `main.js`: User-defined functions.
   - `search.json`: JSON file that creates blog database for the search functionality.
-Gonna talk about in more detail later.
+Gonna talk about in more detail [later](#Search).
   - `simple-blog-search.min.js`:
   [Simple Blog Search](https://github.com/SeraphRoy/SimpleBlogSearch)
   plugin used for the search functionality.

-- `_layouts/`: directory for the main HTML layouts used in the blog.
+- `_layouts/`: Directory for the main HTML layouts used in the blog.
   - `default.html`: The main (default) HTML layout for the blog.
   - `named_collection.html`: The HTML layout for enlisting all articles found in a certain collection.
   - `post.html`: The HTML layout for the article/post.

-- `my_collections/`: directory containing all articles I wrote for my blog.
+- `my_collections/`: Directory containing all articles I wrote for my blog.
 All files in this directory are in Markdown format.
 Any images included in any article can be found here as well.

-- `_sass/`: directory containing all SCSS files.
+- `_sass/`: Directory containing all SCSS files.
-  - `animate.scss`: defines simple animation used in the blog; like the collapse or bounce down.
+  - `animate.scss`: Defines simple animation used in the blog; like the collapse or bounce down.
-  - `monokai.scss`: defines the style of the inline code in posts.
+  - `monokai.scss`: Defines the style of the inline code in posts.
-  - `tables.scss`: defines the style of tables in posts.
+  - `tables.scss`: Defines the style of tables in posts.
-  - `uno.scss`: defines the main style for the blog.
+  - `uno.scss`: Defines the main style for the blog.

-- `404.md`: file for not-found pages.
+- `404.md`: File for not-found pages.
 - `_config.yml`: YAML configuration file for Jekyll.
-- `Gemfile`:
+- `Gemfile`: File where you specify the ruby gems you want to use.
-- `Gemfile.lock`:
+- `Gemfile.lock`: File where Bundler records the exact versions that were installed.
-- `index.html`: The home page.
+- `index.html`: The HTML file for the home page.
 - `language-modeling.md`: The main page for `/language-modeling` route.
 - `machine-translation.md`: The main page for `/machine-translation` route.
 - `multilingual-nmts.md`: The main page for `/multilingual-nmts` route.